 Wrongful Death Lawsuit Quick Answers

 What is the definition of wrongful death?

 Wrongful death occurs when someone dies due to the negligence or misbehavior of another person or entity.
-A criminal prosecution may be pursued in connection with the death, but a wrongful death lawsuit is actually a civil action.
-So it is completely separate from any criminal proceedings.
+There may be a criminal prosecution in connection with the death.
+But a wrongful death lawsuit against the hospital is actually a civil action.
+So it’s completely separate from any criminal proceedings.

 Who is eligible to file a claim for wrongful death?

-Wrongful death claims are brought by the grieving family’s closest members on behalf of their loved ones, which is frequently a partner, brother or sister, or son or daughter.
+The immediate family of the deceased are usually the ones who are eligible to file a wrongful death claim against the negligent provider.
+Wrongful death claims are brought by the grieving family’s closest members on behalf of their loved ones.
+This is frequently a parent, partner, brother, sister, son or daughter.

 How difficult is it to establish wrongful death?

-Demonstrating that the Defendant’s negligence led to the death is frequently the hardest requirement to establish.
+How difficult it is to establish wrongful death depends on a number of things unique to your case.
+But demonstrating that the Defendant’s negligence led to the death?
+This is frequently the hardest requirement to establish.
 In most states, a jury must decide whether the defendant was negligent based on the evidence at hand.